Case Report – Tooth-implant-supported Bridges as a Treatment Option

 The technical dental difficulty came from the need to manufacture a bridge that encompassed the jaw and that was also removable under certain circumstances.
 In the author's practice, screw connections for tooth-implant-supported bridges have proven to be an optimum concept over the past few years.
 For the natural anchor teeth in the fronttooth region,thin zirconiumoxide caps,cutto 1 degree,weremade using double crowntechnology (Fig.7).After a fitting inthepatient's mouth, an open impression traywas used to make an impression of both the caps and the impressionpostsappliedontheimplantsandfixatedwith plastic(Fig. 8 to 10).
 The dental technician created the master model from a modelling plastic(Fig.11), in orderto prevent any difference in fit occurring through gypsum expansion.
 After aligning the zirconium oxide caps to the model, the laboratory implantswere fittedwith the correspondingabutmentsandthesituationwasdigitalised by the laboratory scanner.
 The STL data set included all relevant model data (zirconium oxide caps, implant posts,soft tissue) forthe virtualconstruction of the frame

 For the decision regarding the optimum frame material, the unusually longwearing time of the provisional treatment proved advantageous to both the patient and the treatment team.
-Whereas until recently, a casting process(metal alloy) or compression moulding process (highperformance polymer) needed to be used for tooth-implant-supported fixed dentures, nowadays a highly pure PEEK material (Juvora Dental Disc, JuvoraDental Ltd.)can be used forthe computer-assisted manufacturing of the frame.
-The process-optimised material machining enables the precise, tension-free and efficient manufacturing of the dental restoration.
+Whereas until recently, a casting process(metal alloy) or compression molding process (highperformance polymer) needed to be used for tooth-implant-supported fixed dentures, nowadays a highly pure PEEK material (Juvora Dental Disc, JuvoraDental Ltd.)can be used forthe computer-assisted manufacturing of the frame.
+The process-optimized material machining enables the precise, tension-free and efficient manufacturing of the dental restoration.
 This was to be taken advantage of in thiscase aswell.
 11,12

 Fig.10: Impression forcreating the master model. – Fig.11: The master model made from modelling plastic andwith gingival mask. – Fig.12: Example image (removable clip prosthesis): ThePEEKmaterial(JuvoraDentalDisc)isofferedas anindustriallymanufacturedmillingblank forCAD/CAM-assistedmachining.Forthemillingblank,themanufacturer(Juvora Dental Ltd.) usesthe pure formofPEEK-OPTIMA(Invibio),whichhas beenanestablished productinhumanmedicine for decades.–Fig.13 and 14: The virtualframe constructionwith andwithout gingivalmask